Below you can find:

 - Summary: The Takeaways

-Below you will learn the timeline of fasting and how this applies to different fasting goals.
+Below you will learn the timeline of fasting and how to prepare for a fast.

-Check out the Summary Takeaways section at the end to see how fasting fits your specific goals.
+Check out the Summary Takeaways section at the end to see how to plan for a fast.
 Then come back and grab all the details and references to go over with your doctor.
 That way you’ll be fully prepared and get the most from your fast.

 Use the Fasting Optimisation App to find the best fasting method for you.
 It comes with a detailed step-by-step plan to guide you along the way.